 Sea is risen.
-"Into The Ether" is a reproduction of Southern California artist Matthew Allen's Surreal Surf beach art.
+"Into The Ether", a contemporary surrealist beach artwork, is a reproduction of Southern California artist Matthew Allen's Surreal Surf beach art.
 The former Surfer Magazine Art Director is also the co-creator of the now retired boutique surf brand The Ryde.
 Much of his fine art and photography revolves around beach and surf culture.
 Matthew spends his days shooting photos and making art as well as creating illustrations for clients such as UNIQLO, Ford Motor Company, Crate and Barrel, Pottery Barn, Ron Herman, Champion, Vans, Bon Appetit, Food and Wine, and the Anaheim Ducks.
 Most of his other waking hours are spent surfing and making music.

 Artist Statement by Matthew Allen regarding his Surreal Surf series, featured by Surfer Magazine